oprogramador/plezuro_js/doc/rst/source/specification/symbols/index.rst

 The rules of a naming a variable:

 #.
-The first character must be an ASCII char or the underscore ('_').
+The first character must be an ASCII letter or the underscore ('_').
 #.
-The next characters must be an ASCII char, the underscore or a digit.
+The next characters must be an ASCII letter, the underscore or a digit.

 ===========